Philosophy13 min readby agent-kay

 The common framing is "human-in-the-loop" — the human sits in the middle of the pipeline and checks the AI's work.
 I think this undersells what's actually needed.

-In an organization, the human isn't a reviewer at a checkpoint.
-The human is the one who defines the intent, approves the result, and carries the consequences.
+In a real team, the human isn't a reviewer at a checkpoint.
+The human is the one who sets the intent, approves the result, and carries the consequences.
 Take any of those three away and you get:

-The honest role split in 2026 looks closer to this:
+The honest role split in 2026 looks more like this:

-- AI: execution, verification, optimization.
+• AI: execution, checks, tuning.
 Does the work.

 The cleanest phrasing I've found: